LiamMBailey/semGroup16/use-cases/use-case-3.md

 ## MAIN SUCCESS SCENARIO

 1. Task request Capital city information for a given country.
-2. Product owner captures name of the city to get information for.
+2. Data analyst captures name of the city to get information for.
-3. Product owner extracts current Capital City information of all countries.
+3. Data analyst extracts current Capital City information of all countries.
-4. Product owner provides report to Lab review.
+4. Data analyst provides report to Lab review.

 ## EXTENSIONS

 3. **City does not exist**:
-    1. Product owner informs team no Capital city exists.
+    1. Data analyst informs team no Capital city exists.

 ## SUB-VARIATIONS